pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 1. The "Messages" section of the `tanzu apps workload get my-app` command.
 2. The Supply Chain section of Tanzu Application Platform GUI.

-This message indicates there is something wrong with the Builder (the component which builds the container image for your workload).
+This message indicates there is something wrong with the Builder (the component that builds the container image for your workload).

 ### Explanation